Tenet Healthcare: 2017–present

 Tenet Healthcare announced that the sale of three Houston hospitals and other facilities to HCA Healthcare was finalized in August 2017.
 The transaction was reported at $750 million in proceeds.
 In August 2017, Glenview Capital Management removed two of its representatives from the Tenet board over strategy disagreements with the board.
 In September 2017 there were "speculative" press reports that Tenet was considering "strategic options" such as a sale.
 In October 2017, the press reported that a sale was no longer being considered.
 Trevor Fetter stepped down as CEO in October 2017, and Ron Rittenmeyer was named CEO in addition to his position of executive chairman.
 Tenet increased its ownership in USPI to 95 percent in April 2018.

 In August 2018, Tenet divested entirely from the United Kingdom.
 In the United States in 2018, Tenet Healthcare sold the for-profit MacNeal Hospital, in Berwyn, Illinois, to the non-profit regional Roman Catholic Loyola Medicine.
 In January 2019, Tenet Healthcare sold its three remaining Chicago-area for-profit hospitals to Los Angeles-based Pipeline Health, which is partially owned and operated by Eric E. Whitaker.
 The three hospitals in the sale were Louis A. Weiss Memorial Hospital, Chicago; Westlake Hospital, Melrose Park, Illinois; and West Suburban Medical Center, Oak Park, Illinois.
 Then, in February 2019 Whitaker announced that Pipeline Health would close Westlake Hospital within five months, keeping the other two open.

 During the COVID-19 pandemic, Tenet made nearly $399 million in profit.
 At the same time, the company furloughed 11,000 workers.

 J. Roger Davis was appointed president and CEO of Conifer in 2020.
 That December 2020, Tenet acquired the controlling interest in 45 ambulatory surgery centers from SurgCenter Development.

 In April 2021, the company sold its urgent care service run by subsidiary United Surgical Partners International.
 That August, Tenet sold five of its Florida hospitals to Steward Health Care: Coral Gables Hospital; Florida Medical Center, Lauderdale Lakes; Hialeah Hospital; North Shore Medical Center, Miami; and Palmetto General Hospital, Hialeah.

 Controversies

 Psychiatric fraud

 In the early 1990s as National Medical Enterprises, the company was accused of committing fraud by admitting thousands of psychiatric patients who did not need hospitalization and then charging these patients inflated prices.
 In 1991, the federal government investigated the company for fraud and conspiracy.
 In 1993, law enforcement raided company offices in an attempt to show that the company was defrauding patients and insurance companies.
-In 1994, the company paid $2.5 million to settle lawsuits from 23 patients at its psychiatric hospitals.
+In 1994, the company paid total $2.5 million to settle lawsuits from 23 patients at its psychiatric hospitals.
 Again in 1994, National Medical Enterprises settled fraud charges with the United States and 28 states involving payments of a record $380 million at the time and federal guilty pleas on eight criminal counts by two of its units.
-The company also agreed to a 5-year corporate integrity agreement with the U.S. Department of Health and Human Services.
+The company also agreed to a five-year corporate integrity agreement with the U.S. Department of Health and Human Services.